-The committee is made up of core faculty members from each of the participating colleges: Regis, St. Michael's, Trinity, and Emmanuel.
+The committee is made up of representatives from each of the participating colleges: Regis, St. Michael's, Trinity, and Emmanuel and a representative from TST.
 Each college gets one vote.
 At their first meeting of the academic year the chair and recording secretary are appointed from the membership.
 The chair is normally rotated among the participating colleges on an annual basis.
-The Committee shall meet at least three times per year, normally once per semester and approved minutes are received by the Basic Degree Council.
+The Committee shall meet at least once per academic year in the Fall and approved minutes are received by the Basic Degree Council.